Secured and unsecured borrowing explained

 Secured loans explained

-There are different names for secured loans, including:
+There are several names for secured loans, including:

 - Home equity or homeowner loans